MayurJadhav13/JTP-Technical-Project/README.md

 ```bash
 cd JTP-Technical-Project/
 ```
+> ⚠️ Database Configuration: The .env file required for connecting to MongoDB Atlas has been shared via email.
+Please place the .env file in the backend folder.
+Your .env file path should look like this: backend/.env

 Launch the application by loading the saved model and embeddings with Docker:
+> Ensure Docker Desktop is running.
 ```bash
 docker-compose up --build
 ```